Flood Insurance coverage can save you even if you’re not considered high risk.

 What About Flood Insurance for Low-Risk Areas?

-Yet, flooding because of a natural disaster isn’t the only way that personal property could be damaged.
+Yet, flooding due to a natural disaster isn’t the only way that personal property could be damaged.
 Water heaters are another concern.
-A water heater that bursts can flood your home and cause unexpected water damage to your home as well as to your personal property.
-It is very important to read your homeowners insurance policy to know whether it will cover any flood damage to personal property caused if your water heater bursts.
+A water heater that bursts can flood your home and cause unexpected water damage to your home and your personal property.
+It is very important to read your homeowners insurance policy to know whet r it covers flood damage caused when your water heater breaks.

 How to Get Flood Insurance for Building Coverage